International Digital Dialogues

 In recent years, Mexico has made significant progress in its digital transformation, reflected in the optimisation of processes in various sectors.
 Together, Mexico and Germany are working on strategies to implement digitalisation and Industrie 4.0.

 Connecting two of the most innovative economies in the world, the Singaporean-German Digital Dialogue is strengthening digital policy and linking businesses across sectors and borders.

 South Africa is Germany's most important trading partner in sub-Saharan Africa.
 The South African-German Digital Dialogue offers stakeholders from business, academia and civil society from both countries the opportunity to get involved in shaping digital policy.

 Interested in a cooperation?

 The Digital Dialogues are a multi-stakeholder initiative.
-Governments and public authorities from Germany and the respective partner country meet with business associations, companies and research institutes.
-The business community can contribute directly to the government dialogues by bringing forward cooperation topics or addressing challenges they may face.
+Governments and public authorities from Germany and the respective partner country meet with business associations, companies, civil society organisations and research institutes.
+The stakeholders can contribute directly to the government dialogues by bringing forward cooperation topics or addressing challenges they may face.
 A secretariat ensures that the most relevant questions and topics are addressed and solved.
 Whatever your enquiry, idea or proposal – get in touch!